Acne Treatment Prescription Online

 Acne Medication Options

 Tretinoin and Differin are another class of medications known as retinoids that have demonstrated success in treating acne in some instances.
 Clindamycin gel is another topical ointment used for the treatment of acne vulgaris and is often combined into a gel with benzoyl peroxide.
+Another combination medication using benzoyl peroxide is Epiduo Forte.
 In cases of hormonal acne, birth control may also be a useful option.
 Acne scars may also require bleaching medications such as hydroquinone to improve them.
 While research is being done on using mupirocin and rifampin for acne treatment, it is not approved yet.
 Ultimately, the right acne treatment for any person should be individualized to one's needs and health.